 Brightening Effect

-One of the most notable benefits of vitamin C is its ability to brighten the skin.
+One of vitamin C’s most notable benefits is its ability to brighten the skin.
 It achieves this by inhibiting the tyrosinase enzyme responsible for melanin production.
 By reducing melanin production, vitamin C helps fade hyperpigmentation, dark spots, and uneven skin tone, resulting in a more luminous and uniform complexion.

 Healing and Repair